 document.ready event through a jQuery handler which means that you have to register jQuery before any Kendo UI widget initialization statements.
 When using the client-side Kendo UI widgets, you can control the placement of the initialization statements so that the jQuery script file can be registered at the bottom of the document.

 The server-side wrappers for the Kendo UI widgets are self-initialized which means that each initialization script is rendered right after the HTML markup of the widget.
 In such cases, the Kendo UI scripts can still be registered at the end of the document while the jQuery script must be registered in the

 body before the first Kendo UI widget on the document, or in the document

 - Check out the jQuery version support

-- Check out the operation system support
+- Check out the operation system and browser support

 - Check out the PDF and Excel export support